stormasm/ghw-doc/ghw.md

 in parallel.
 As more interesting aspects of the framework get developed the associated documentation teaching the Material-UI concepts of how it works will follow.

-## The Overall Architecture of the framework
+## The Overall Architecture of the Framework

 The concept is simple.
 The framework supports views and JSON data.